unskript/Awesome-CloudOps-Automation/README_extending_docker.md

 ```
 ./add_notification.sh -c SMTP -s smtp.server.com -u username@domain.com -p <password_of_username> -t receiver@example.com
 ```
-> Here `-s` Option is to specifiy the SMTP server
+> Here `-s` Option is to specify the SMTP server
 > `-u` Option is to specify the SMTP username.
-Note, you need to specificy the username with the domain like username@domain.com
+Note, you need to specify the username with the domain like username@domain.com
 > `-p` Option is to specify the Password for the above user.
-Please note, if you are using Gmail as SMTP server, then make sure you create a App Password and use that for the `-p` option
+Please note, if you are using Gmail as SMTP server, then make sure you create a `App Password` and use that for the `-p` option
-> `-t` Optino is to specify the Reciever's Email address to whom the Email should be sent to
+> `-t` Option is to specify the Receiver's email address to whom the email should be sent to

-4. You are not set to receive the report whenever you run the check with the `--report` option
+4. You are all set to receive the report whenever check is run with `--report` option
 ```
 unskript-ctl.sh -rc --type k8s, aws, postgresql --report
 ```

 > Here, the checks for all three connectors, k8s, aws and postgresql are run and the result is sent as either Slack notification
-> Or as EMAIL to the recipient.
+> Or as email to the recipient.